oguzhanf/clipsage/README.md

 # ClipSage

-## Advanced Clipboard History & Snippet Manager for Windows
+## Free and Open Source Clipboard History & Snippet Manager for Windows

-ClipSage is a powerful clipboard management tool designed for Windows users who need more than just basic copy-paste functionality.
+ClipSage is a powerful, free, and open-source clipboard management tool designed for Windows users who need more than just basic copy-paste functionality.
 It provides an intelligent way to track, organize, and reuse your clipboard history while offering advanced snippet management capabilities.

 ### Key Features

 - **Comprehensive Clipboard History**: Automatically saves everything you copy, allowing you to access your clipboard history anytime.
 - **Smart Search**: Quickly find past clips with powerful search functionality.
 - **Snippet Management**: Create, organize, and reuse frequently used text snippets.
-- **Keyboard Shortcuts**: Access all functionality without taking your hands off the keyboard.
+- **Keyboard Shortcuts**: Access all functionality without taking your hands off the keyboard (Ctrl+Shift+V).
 - **Format Preservation**: Maintains formatting for rich text, code, images, and more.
-- **Secure Storage**: Protects sensitive information with optional encryption.
-- **Cloud Sync**: Synchronize your clipboard history across multiple devices (coming soon).
+- **Secure Local Storage**: All your clipboard data stays on your computer.
+- **Metro UI**: Modern Windows interface with light and dark themes.

 ### Getting Started

-ClipSage is currently in development.
-Stay tuned for the first release!
+1. Download the latest release from the [Releases page](https://github.com/oguzhanf/clipsage/releases)
+2. Run the installer and follow the instructions
+3. ClipSage will start automatically and appear in your system tray
+4. Press Ctrl+Shift+V to access your clipboard history

 ### Building from Source